pagyP/bgp-learning-lab/BGP-Lab-Student-Guide.md

 Hint - Commands in frr can be completed using tab completion or shortened using abbreviations, for example configure terminal can be entered as conf t.

+ - Questions:
- - Question: What do you think no bgp ebgp-requires-policy does?
+   - What do you think no bgp ebgp-requires-policy does?
- - Questions: Which method do you prefer and why?
+   - Which method do you prefer and why?
 Any drawbacks to either method?

 ---